mbsquid/dhub/README.md

 ```

 Each field is described in more detail below:
 - `status` - a String, either `OK` or `ERROR`.
-Will only be `ERROR` if the query was not able to be processed or executed.
+Will only be `ERROR` if the query was not able to be processed or executed properly.
 - `objects` - an Array of Objects, each representing one record.
 The attributes included in the Object depend on the object definition (in `common/models/OBJECTNAME.js`), and the `fieldset` parameter (provided in query string or defaulted).
 The length of the array (`objects.length`) indicates the actual number of objects returned.
+Some FYIs on the data format:
+  * `date` fields are returned in the format `YYYY-MM-DD`
+  * `datetime` fields are returned in the format `YYYY-MM-DDTHH:mm:ss.SSS[Z]` (so in UTC timezone, independent of user or database location)
 - `rowsInfo` - an Object that describes the number and position of rows, and can be used for pagination.
 The attributes of the `rowsInfo` object include
   * `offset` - the offset of the returned values in the total list of possible matching values
   * `limit` - the number of rows returned